 Margaret Minnicks has been an online writer for many years.
 She writes articles that are interesting to her readers.

 It is not unusual for people to still use certain items in their households long after their expiration date.
-Everything has a shelf time and should be replaced periodically.
+Everything has shelf time and should be replaced periodically.

 Some household items might be outdated because you forgot to replace them, or you are holding onto them to save money.

 Below is a list of items that should be replaced at a certain time for personal health and safety.
 Don't wait until an emergency to purchase them.
 Have them on hand before you need them.
+Here is a brief overview of the items this article discusses:

 Toothbrushes should be replaced every three to four months and more often if you have been sick.
 The American Dental Association also recommends that toothbrushes to be replaced whenever the bristles become frayed or worn even if you haven't been using them for three or four months.